 Rumour has it that Apple engineers are already working hard on a whole new generation of iconic earrings.
 There is room for improvement: Active noise reduction is right at the top of the wish list of many users.
 Officially certified water and sweat resistance is also desirable for users who are particularly active in sports.

 The second-generation AirPods further refine Apple’s True Wireless concept.
 On request, the successor model is available with a wireless charging case, recognizable by the status LED on the front of the charging case.
 The case is compatible with Qi chargers but can still be charged using the Lightning cable, which is included in both versions.

 Hence, the compact design deserves the respect of Apple engineers.
 The AirPods are only slightly larger than the wired EarPods that come with every new iPhone.
 Most of the technology around the Apple-developed chip sits in the long bridge that extends from the headphone body.
 In contrast to well-known wireless in-ear headphones, the earplugs connect with a cable.

 Furthermore, the initial setup of the AirPods is impressively simple.
 All you have to do is hold the included transport and charging box close to an iPhone, open it and then click on the screen – done.

 The way to the system settings, waiting for the Bluetooth connection – all this is omitted.
 From now on, AirPods not only connect to the iPhone but to all compatible Apple devices such as the iMac, MacBook or Apple Watch via the iCloud.
 But when you move from one device to another, it doesn’t always work seamlessly.

 Headset, headphones, Smart Home Commander: Apple’s AirPods have proven amazingly versatile in the test.
-It should be noted that the price is not out of thin air either, if you look at the currently available alternatives.
+One should note that the price is not out of thin air either if you look at the currently available alternatives.